Get the Recipe

 Step 2: Smash the Patties

-We tried a whole host of instruments for smashing our patties before settling on a standard plastering trowel, which is essentially a steel plate attached to a wooden handle.
+We tried a whole host of instruments for smashing our patties before settling on a plastering trowel, which is essentially a steel plate attached to a wooden handle.
 It gives you good leverage, which is important—remember, we're smashing petite two-ounce patties down to a size that's wide enough to fit on a standard burger bun.

 One of the real keys here is to use an ungreased surface.
 You want the meat to stick, so as to maximize contact points for browning.